The Leonardo Effect is an interdisciplinary teaching methodology based upon the “synchronised integration”

 Students rise to the learning challenges and are proven to surpass ceilings set by traditional approaches.

 The Leonardo Effect pedagogy is built upon a strong foundation of academic research at both primary and post-primary level.
-Our research has been subjected to extensive independently validated evaluation.
-For instance, a NESTA commissioned independent evaluation report described how:

 "Children who had been disengaged and not at all motivated have ‘come alive’, and were now ‘fanatical about’ the project work and doing so much more than anyone had expected or thought they were capable of.
 They were offering to talk and explain and share ideas; carrying out additional activities, tasks and research of their own volition."